-London’s thermometers are set to burst as we approach the end of June!
+London’s thermometers are set to burst as we progress through August!
 Forecasters are predicting temperatures will reach a sizzling 30°C and when the weather is this hot, it means only one thing: “fire up the BBQ”!

 This smoky miso aubergine offers an Asian side option for perfect for plant-based guests.
 Whack on the versatile squash on the BBQ for roughly 15 mins and serve as a starter or a main.
 Most ingredients can be bought from well stocked larger supermarkets.

 Alternatively, this make ahead pickled red onion radish includes just four separate ingredients, but packs plenty of flavour when together.
 This quick zesty crunch can be enjoyed solo, as a side or even as a burger topping and involves no cooking whatsoever but blends perfectly with other BBQ foods.

 For guests not opposed to dairy, this Mediterranean influenced coleslaw with tahini yogurt dressing is a straight forward and easy to make ahead also and will go down a treat with guests.

 Bonus: It’s gluten free which and by swapping the Greek-Style natural yogurt for a plant based alternative making it vegan friendly.

 This recipe takes a little bit more prep but these grillable vegan burgers are absolutely worth the effort.
 Alternatively, as long as you prep in advance, to let the marinade work through, Lulu Grimes’ BBQ teriyaki tofu recipe will go down a treat with both herbivores and carnivores.